Our grants

 Grant criteria Overview

-• WHO: Local non-profit organisations, associations, clubs or unions, social cooperative enterprises and/or other local bodies, including research centres, are strongly encouraged to apply for grants.
+• WHO: Local non-profit organisations, associations, clubs or unions, social co-operative enterprises and/or other local bodies, including research centres, are strongly encouraged to apply for grants.

 • All applicants must display strong and effective leadership and emphasise an integrated, bottom-up approach, consulting with, mobilising and involving local communities and demonstrating positive community impact.

-• Ideally, the proposed activities shall be sufficiently visible to leverage additional support from other funding sources.
+• Ideally, the proposed activities will be sufficiently visible to leverage additional support from other funding sources.
+Projects with opportunities for replicability, to amplify their impact, will be prioritised.

 When to apply

-Applications for grants will be accepted in three periods in 2024.
+Applications for grants will be accepted in three periods in 2025.

 Application deadlines are:

-• 9am, Monday, 12th February 2024
+• 9am, Monday, 3rd March 2025

-• 9am, Monday, 22nd April 2024
+• 9am, Monday, 2nd June 2025

-• 9am, Monday, 14th October 2024
+• 9am, Monday, 1st September 2025

 How to apply